Own your beer.

 When Owen realized that he could make good beer for the same price as the cheapest macrobrew his whole life was transformed.
 Spending all day putting together and brewing a recipe was just another Saturday.
 His homebrew was decent, but when the conversation about opening his own brewery happened at the Other Place, he knew that he had to improve.
 Enrolling in the Craft Brewer's Apprenticeship Program at the American Brewer's Guild gave him the expertise to join the craft brew revolution.
 A stint with Otter Creek Brewing during their rebranding was instrumental in adding to his knowledge bank and desire to always keep pushing the envelope.
 Now a brewer at the expanding Zero Gravity brewery he is getting the start up experience with the benefit of working with some of the best brewers around.
 Having worked at a number of different workplaces has given him a desire for the co-op business model.
 Fostering the feeling of having a stake in the company is nothing compared to actually owning and being responsible for that company.
 As a board member he strives to bring the knowledge of the brewing industry to the table along with the desire to integrate the co-op way of life into the brewery.
 As a brewer he'll make delicious beers for members to drink.
 As a member he'll drink delicious beers made by talented brewers.

 Peter moved to Burlington in 2003 to pursue concurrent Master’s degrees in English and Education and feeling that he found home, he hasn’t left.
 Since joining the faculty at Burlington High School in 2005, he has actively pursued issues related to sustainability both in and out of the classroom.
-He is currently enrolled in the inaugural year-long Education for Sustainability Leadership Academy at Shelburne Farms focusing on economic, environmental, and educational systems change.
+He is currently one of four staff members of the Burlington City & Lake Semester, an immersive semester program offered through Burlington High School focussing on thriving communities.

 Peter’s interests in beer really took off when he realized that, unlike wine, he actually understood the complexities of the beer world, and in the end, nuances aside, that they aren’t all that complex.
 He loves teaching people about the brewing process and pairing good beer with good food.
-He lives in Burlington’s New North End with his wife, two children, a dog, and some chickens.
+He lives in Burlington’s New North End with his wife, two children, two dogs, and some chickens.

 We post meeting notes from the three most recent meetings.
 Full paid-in FBC members have access to our full meeting minutes archives, via the meeting minutes thread, within our FBC Member Loomio space.